 Limitations of the Visual Basic 5.0 / 6.0 Application Obfuscator

-The obfuscator uses a complex algorithm for analyzing object dependencies, but it still does not support some things.
-Therefore, in some cases, the program will need to be prepared in advance for the obfuscation process.
-The nuances discussed below relate only to obfuscation of Visual Basic 5.0 / 6.0 applications.
-Let's take a look at these things.
+The algorithm used by the obfuscator is complex and designed to analyze object dependencies, but it still does not support everything.
+As a result, in some cases, the program will need to be prepared beforehand for the obfuscation process.
+The points discussed below only apply to the obfuscation of Visual Basic 5.0 / 6.0 applications.
+Let's take a look at these issues.

-For example, you have a TreeView and it has a property ImageList.
-So, if the name of the ImageList object is specified in the ImageList property of the TreeView control, then after obfuscation it will not be changed, and the program will exit with an error.
+For example, you have a TreeView control that has an ImageList property.
+If the name of the ImageList object is specified in the ImageList property of the TreeView control, then after obfuscation, it will not be changed and the program will exit with an error.
 The same goes for databases and specifying DataSet's and Recordset's in component properties.

 Begin ComctlLib.TreeView TreeView1 Height = 1932 Left = 3600 TabIndex = 3 Top = 1320 Width = 2412 _ExtentX = 4255 _ExtentY = 3408 _Version = 327682 Style = 7 ImageList = "ImageList1" Appearance = 1 End

-All this can be easily solved if you change the assignments from Design time to Runtime, for example by move these assignments to Form_Load:
+All of this can easily be resolved by moving the assignments from Design time to Runtime, specifically by moving these assignments to the Form_Load event: